MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 # Understand feedback categories and diagnostics

 We know there's a lot of categories, which can be confusing, but if you file things in the wrong category, we might not be able to do anything with it if we get the wrong diagnostics.
-Use this page to check if your feedback goes into the category and subcategory you think it does and make sure you're attaching the information we need to investigate.
+Use this page to check if your feedback goes into the category and subcategory you think it does and to make sure you're attaching the information we need to investigate.

 ## Choose a category and subcategory